jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Billing-Overview.md

 ## Billing Item Overview

 Object Storage Service adopts the quantity-based pay-as-you-go billing mode, which pushes the bill on a daily basis according to the actual consumption of user and collects charge for the previous day as per the bill per day.
-Currently, the base charging items for JD Cloud Object Storage Service include: storage capacity, access traffic, request times, data retrieval and Cloud data processing.
+Currently, the base charging items for JD Cloud & AI Object Storage Service include: storage capacity, access traffic, request times, data retrieval and Cloud data processing.

 Storage capacity: means data usage of bucket, standard storage type files are billed according to the actual storage capacity, infrequent access storage and archival storage type files has requirements on minimum storage unit and minimum storage days;